Automattic/developer/readme.txt

 == Changelog ==

-= 1.1 (??? ??, 2012) =
+= 1.1 (2012-08-30) =
-* New "WP.org Theme" project type for developers building themes for self-hosted installs
+* New "WP.org Theme" project type for developers building themes for self-hosted installs with a number of sweet plugins recommended by the WordPress.com Theme Team.
+* Simplify some of the wording across the plugin.
-* John Blackbourn's [User Switching](http://wordpress.org/extend/plugins/user-switching/) is now a recommended plugin for all projects.
+* Added John Blackbourn's [User Switching](http://wordpress.org/extend/plugins/user-switching/) is now a recommended plugin for all projects.
+* Added [Pig Latin](http://wordpress.org/extend/plugins/pig-latin) plugin to help developer i18n their code.
+* Added resources for all projects.
+* Bug fix: don't show installation prompt in network admin.

 = 1.0 =
 * Initial Release